-Nicaragua, one of the poorest countries in Latin America.
-Rural Nicaragua is a relevant context as it had witnessed a notable increase in land-attached capital but a mild expansion of land rental markets after land titling and registrations in the 1990s (Deininger and Chamorro, 2004; Boucher et al., 2005).
+the concurrent rental-supply effect is positively associated with landowners' ability or willingness to invest in land-attached capital.
+I provide suggestive evidence for this theoretical hypothesis from Nicaragua, one of the poorest countries in Latin America.
+Rural Nicaragua is a relevant context, as it witnessed a notable increase in land-attached capital but a mild expansion of land rental markets after land titling and registrations in the 1990s (Deininger and Chamorro, 2004; Boucher et al., 2005).
 In this paper, I find that this "puzzling" phenomenon is still present in contemporary Nicaragua.
 More importantly, I provide evidence that it is possibly due to the countervailing interaction between the investment and rental-supply effects of securing land ownership.

 In the empirical analysis, I use the panel data of household surveys conducted by the Millennium Challenge Corporation's rural business development project in Nicaragua (Carter et al., 2019).
-I study the impacts of security improvement programs as recorded in the data while controlling for the rural business development project.
-The salient security improvement program was the World Bank's land administration program which aimed to systematically demarcate land boundaries, resolve ownership conflicts, and title as well as register land.
+I study the impacts of security improvement programs while controlling for the effects of the rural business development project.
+In the data, the salient security improvement program was the World Bank's land administration program which aimed to systematically demarcate land boundaries, resolve ownership conflicts, and title as well as register land.
 Recent evidence indicates that it significantly improved landowners' perception of land ownership security in rural Nicaragua (De la O Campos et al., 2023).
 I find similar results for all security improvement programs as a whole.